Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: DL-based CSI Feedback for RIS-assisted Multi-user Systems

-In this part, we first introduce the baseline NN architecture used in this work.
-Then, we describe the binarization operation, which generates the bitstreams and can be regarded as an extension of the one-bit quantization.
-Finally, we propose a phase strategy called MDPF.
+In the following subsection, we begin by outlining the foundational NN architecture employed in this study.
+Subsequently, we delve into the binarization process, which is responsible for producing the bitstreams.
+This process can be viewed as an evolved form of one-bit quantization.
+To conclude, we introduce a phase strategy known as MDPF.